 - The maximum lot coverage, and maximum building height to a maximum of 15% of the requirement;

 - Minimum landscaping or landscaped area on site to maximum of 15% of the requirement; and

 - On-site parking required for a change in use in an existing commercial structure to a maximum of 15%.

-How do you Apply for a Minor Variance for a Permitted Use?
+How do you Apply for a Minor Variance?

 - Applications shall be made to the Development officer on a prescribed form and can be printed off our website or picked up at City Hall.
 The fee for a minor variance is $100.00 and shall be paid at the time of application.
 Once all the pertinent information is provided, and the request meets the requirements for a minor variance, the Development Officer will accept the application and begin the process of review.

 - A notice of the request will be sent to any land owners who share a property line with the subject property.
 They are given 23 days to submit any comments or objections with the proposal.